 committed human rights abuses to be brought to book, and accused the Mugabe

 government of protecting violators to keep its grip on power.
 It said that tolerance of abuses has allowed them to escalate.

-expressed concern that power-sharing talks have not focused on human rights, saying that as ZANU-PF and the Movement for Democratic Change continue to dispute control of key ministries, vulnerable Zimbabweans are at risk
+Amnesty expressed concern that power-sharing talks have not focused on human rights, saying that as ZANU-PF and the Movement for Democratic Change continue to dispute control of key ministries, vulnerable Zimbabweans are at risk of extreme hunger.

 But ZANU-PF Information Committee member Christopher Mutsvangwa, a former Zimbabwean ambassador to China, dismissed the report, accusing Amnesty of serving British designs to tarnish Harare's image in the international community.

 Chief Whip Innocent Gonese of the MDC formation led by party founder Morgan Tsvangirai, designated as prime minister in the hoped-for national unity government. said rights abuses must no longer be committed with impunity